-7. Interchange Transaction and Market Flow Curtailments During TLR Level 3b
+7. Interchange Transaction Curtailments During TLR Level 3b

-This section provides the details for implementing TLR Level 3b, which curtails Non-firm Market Flows and Interchange Transactions using Non-firm Point-to-Point Transmission Service to assist the Reliability Coordinator to recover from SOL or IROL violations.
+This requirement provides the details for implementing TLR Level 3b, which curtails Interchange Transactions using Non-firm Point-to-Point Transmission Service to assist the Reliability Coordinator to recover from SOL or IROL violations.

-TLR Level 3b curtails Non-firm Market Flows and Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold.
+TLR Level 3b curtails Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold.
 (See Requirement 2.4, "TLR Level 3b.").
-Furthermore, all new Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold and additional Non-firm Market Flows during the TLR 3b implementation period are halted or held.
-Firm Market Flows and Transactions using Firm Point-to-Point Transmission Service will be allowed to start if they are submitted to the IDC within specific time limits as explained in Appendix F, "Considerations for Interchange Transactions using Firm Point-to-Point Transmission Service."
+Furthermore, all new Interchange Transactions using Non-firm Point-to-Point Transmission Service that are at or above the Curtailment Threshold during the TLR 3b implementation period are halted or held.
+Transactions using Firm Point-to-Point Transmission Service will be allowed to start if they are submitted to the IDC within specific time limits as explained in Appendix F, "Considerations for Interchange Transactions using Firm Point-to-Point Transmission Service."
 Those Interchange Transactions using Firm Point-to-Point Transmission Service that are not submitted to the IDC within these time limits will be held.